20 Things to do in Verona (2024): Best places to visit + map

 Giardino Giusti Verona

-Admission: Full admission is 11 € and reduced 8 € for students and children.
-Admission is free for children under 6 years of age and persons with disabilities and accompanying persons.
+Admission: full admission is 12 € and reduced 9 € for students and children.
+Admission is free for children up to 6 years of age and persons with disabilities with an accompanying person.

-Part of the Verona Card: Yes, with the Verona Card you pay a reduced entrance fee of 8 €
+Part of the Verona Card: yes, with the Verona Card you pay a reduced entrance fee of 9 €

 20. Roman Theatre and Archaeological Museum